mattreecebentley/Windows-10-11-Simplifier/readme.md

 * automatically changing of Explorer folder layouts based on folder contents eg. mp3s (OPTIONAL)
 * Application Experience (required for some older apps, disabling may speed up program launches) (OPTIONAL)
 * Autoplay/autorun on all drives (OPTIONAL)
-* User Account Control (that annoying warning that pops up every time you try to launch a program) (OPTIONAL)

 Other changes this script makes (for all versions of Windows 10):